Just-a-Unity-Dev/dimineral/.github/ISSUE_TEMPLATE/issue_report.md

 ---
-name: Report an Issue
+name: Report a Bug
-about: "..."
+about: "Got a bug?
+Bring it up here!"
 title: 'Bug: '
 labels: 'bug'